 If you like the concept of the beach bar but are put off by the volume of people and noise, it may well be worth making the journey to Opatovice beach bar.

 Its secluded location near the Opatovice dam and island is far from the city centre and still a bit of a trek from the touristy Hala Stulecia / Wrocław Zoo area.
-This should mean the bar has a more laid back feel to it, which is certainly the impression we got during our visit there about a fortnight ago.
+This should mean the bar has a more laid back feel to it, which is certainly the impression we got during our visit there last year.

 The area around Opatovice beach bar is popular with cyclists, while those with active lifestyles may also fancy having a go at navigating the nearby line-park.